bhakin/cse15l-lab-reports/CSE 15L Week 2 Lab Report.md

 ```
 - We can optimize remote running by writing more than one command in a line
 - For example, when we run: cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI .
-We would get all of the output from each of the command.
+We would get all of the output from each of the commands.
 ```

 # Thank You!